NIST Families with Georgia PSGs Referenced

 Establishes the process for detecting and responding to security incidents

-Commits the State of Georgia to protecting information systems and data from unauthorized disclosure, modification, use, or destruction
+Commits the State of Georgia to protect information systems and data from unauthorized disclosure, modification, use, or destruction

 Establishes use of passwords as primary authentication mechanism